A unified description of small, peripheral, and large system suppression data from pQCD: Introduction

 A pertinent open question in the field is whether small droplets of QGP are formed in small collision systems, including high-multiplicity \coll{p}{p} and \collFour{p}{d}{He3}{A} collisions \cite{Grosse-Oetringhaus:2024bwr}.
 This question was raised by the measurement of elliptic flow in high-multiplicity \coll{p}{A} collisions \cite{ATLAS:2012cix, ATLAS:2013jmi, ALICE:2014dwt, CMS:2015yux}, with subsequent evidence from strangeness enhancement \cite{ALICE:2015mpp, ALICE:2013wgn}, quarkonium suppression \cite{ALICE:2016sdt}, and higher order flow cumulants \cite{PHENIX:2018lia} implying that a QGP is formed in even the smallest of collision systems.
 Particularly compelling is the agreement between low-$p_T$ data and relativistic viscous hydrodynamics models \cite{Weller:2017tsr, Schenke:2020mbo}, similar to the heavy-ion case.

-The experimental measurements in the high-$p_T$ sector do not provide as cohesive a story as their low-$p_T$ counterparts.
+The experimental measurements in the high-$p_T$ sector do not provide as coherent a story as their low-$p_T$ counterparts.
 The ATLAS collaboration \cite{ATLAS:2022kqu} measures $R_{AB} \sim 1.2$ for $p_T \simeq 5\text{--}30 ~\mathrm{GeV}$ charged hadrons produced in $0\text{--}5\%$ centrality \coll{p}{Pb} collisions, which is not consistent with the expectation that final state energy loss leads to $R_{AB} < 1$.
-On the other hand, the PHENIX collaboration \cite{PHENIX:2023dxl} measures $R_{AB} \sim 0.75$ for $p_T \simeq 8\text{--}17 ~\mathrm{GeV}$ neutral pions produced in $0\text{--}5\%$ centrality \coll{d}{Au} collisions, which is qualitatively consistent with the expectation from energy loss models.
-This apparent discrepancy may be, at least in part, due to a bias between the hard and soft modes of the collisions called \emph{centrality bias} \cite{ALICE:2014xsp,ALICE:2018ekf}, which leads to an incorrect estimation for the normalization of the $R_{AB}$ ratio.
-The ATLAS result is likely sensitive to this centrality bias, while the PHENIX result---which is normalized by prompt, high-$p_T$ photons---is likely far less sensitive to this bias.
+On the other hand, the PHENIX collaboration \cite{PHENIX:2023dxl} measures $R_{AB} \sim 0.75$ for $p_T \simeq 8\text{--}17 ~\mathrm{GeV}$ neutral pions produced in $0\text{--}5\%$ centrality \coll{d}{Au} collisions, which is qualitatively consistent with the picture of partons losing energy in a droplet of QGP.
+This apparent discrepancy may be due, at least in part, to biases \cite{ALICE:2014xsp,ALICE:2018ekf,ATLAS:2016xpn} in the Glauber Model (GLM) \cite{Miller:2007ri} based mapping between experimental measures of centrality and geometrical quantities, including the number of binary collisions $N_{\text{coll}}$.
+The ATLAS result \cite{ATLAS:2022kqu} is likely sensitive to this so-called \emph{centrality bias} as it employs the GLM-based mapping, while the PHENIX \cite{PHENIX:2023dxl} result---which is normalized by prompt, high-$p_T$ photons---is likely far less sensitive to these biases, because the GLM is not used in the measurement.